vildocompany/vildocompany.github.io/_pages/data analysis.md

 {: .notice--info}

 **Note:**
-This analysis is the first part of a two part project: second part [here].
+This analysis is the first part of a 2-part project: second part [here].
 {: .notice--warning}

 ## Computing Churn Rate